IEEESBITBA/curso-de-python-sistemas/README.md

     # Required for OAuth2 (Default uses google as provider)
     GGL_SECRET_FORUM=xxxxxxxxx # This is google's secret API token (client secret) GGL_KEY_FORUM=1113333333-xXxXxXXX  # This is google's client ID
+    # See other provider env in actions/auth.go under init() function

     # Optional
     # Nothing below this line is required to make the server work
     # --------------